domasmark/Simple-Symbol-Name/README.md

 A Sketch plugin that shortens the layer name of organized symbols with "/".

-The name is shortened when a symbol is added via "Add Symbol" action.
+The name is shortened when a symbol is added via "Add Symbol" action or using keyboard shortcuts.

 This plugin was made during DesignToolsBerlin hackathon.

+### Example

+Full symbol name:

+`Form Elements/Text Fields/Text Field + Prefix`

+Shortened symbol name:

+`Text Field + Prefix`

 ## Contributors